 Fiona Armstrong is a public policy analyst and advocate for comprehensive health reform and evidence-based climate policy.
 She is a co-author of the 2009 Centre for Policy Development Policy Paper Putting Health in Local Hands: Shifting Governance and Funding to Regional Health Organisations.
 She has a background in health policy as a health professional and as a journalist.
 Fiona is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
 Fiona’s chapter Shifting from fear to hope calls for a new national narrative to allow us to feel confident in our solutions to combat climate change.
 She has been published on a wide range of issues including health, environment, energy, politics, finance, Indigenous affairs, mental health, aged care, education, workforce, law, and industrial relations.
 She has a Masters in Politics and Public Policy and has recently been researching climate policy options for Australia.
 She works with organisations on a range of health and climate policy issues.

 Chris Bonnor AM is a retired secondary school principal and author.
 Chris was co-author with Jane Caro of The Stupid Country: How Australia is dismantling public education, (UNSW Press, 2007) and What makes a good school (2012).
-He is a contributing author to the Centre for Policy Development’s book More Than Luck: Ideas Australia Needs Now, as well as a regular writer and commentator on education issues.
+He is a contributing author to the Centre for Policy Development’s book’s More Than Luck: Ideas Australia Needs Now and recently Pushing our luck: ideas for Australian progress.
+Chris is a regular writer and commentator on education issues.

 Eva Cox AO

 Contributing author to CPD’s book More Than Luck: Ideas Australia needs now, Eva’s chapter Strengthening our social fabric argued that we need to rethink tax and income policy practices to make our society more civil.
+More recently Eva was also a contributing author to Pushing our luck: ideas for Australian progress with her chapter ‘Putting society first: welfare for wellbeing’.
 She has researched and published on a variety of policy and social issues, including: childcare, sole parents and welfare payments, superannuation, social capital, community well-being, asylum seekers, corporate social responsibility, research and evaluation.
 A frequent media commentator, she sees herself as a problem solver rather than a specialist.
-Eva’s current project The Dinner Party is seeking input about the kind of society we would like to live in.
 Take a look at her website here

 Dr Mark Davis

 Dr Mark Davis is the author of The Land Of Plenty: Australia in the 2000s and Gangland: Cultural Elites and the New Generationalism.
-He is well-known as a cultural and political commentator, and is Director of the Graduate School of Humanities and Social Sciences at the University of Melbourne.
+He is well-known as a cultural and political commentator, and teaches in the School of Culture and Communication at the University of Melbourne.
 Mark is a co-editor with Miriam Lyons of CPD’s book More Than Luck: Ideas Australia needs now.

 Ian Dunlop’s background is as a senior oil, gas and coal industry executive.
 He chaired the Australian Coal Association in 1987-88, chaired the AGO Experts Group on Emissions Trading in 1999-2000 and was CEO of the Australian Institute of Company Directors from 1997-2001.
 He is Chairman of Safe Climate Australia, Deputy Convenor of the Australian Association for the Study of Peak Oil and a Member of the Club of Rome.
 Ian is a contributing author to CPD’s book More Than Luck: Ideas Australia needs now.
 Ian’s chapter Facing our limits identifies that we are making a great strategic error in protecting our carbon-intensive industries in the misguided expectation that global markets will continue to demand coal in large volumes over the long term.